RMHogervorst/cleancode/_posts/blog/2016-06-13-NSE_standard_evaluation_dplyr.md

 ## NSE
 dplyr (and some other packages and functions) work with non-standard-evaluation (NSE).
 One example is `library(magrittr)` vs `library("magrittr")` , both work.
 But
 `install.packages(magrittr)` vs `install.packages("magrittr")` is different, you need the quotes.
-In almost all the functions in r when you name a part of an object you need the qoutes but in some functions you don't.
+In almost all the functions in r when you name a part of an object you need the quotes but in some functions you don’t.
 They are designed to work in a non-standard way.
 Some even miss a standard way.

 I will focus on the dplyr functions only, a general introduction to NON standard evaluation might come later.

 Under the hood the dplyr functions work just as other functions, in fact all the functions use normal evaluation (standard evaluation), but for interactive use there is a non standard evaluation version, which saves you typing.
-The interactive version is then first evaluated with the lazyeval package and is then send to the SE version.
+The interactive version is then first evaluated with the lazyeval package and is then sent to the SE version.
 There is even a naming scheme [^2]:
 > Every function that uses NSE should have a standard evaluation (SE) escape hatch that does the actual computation.
 The SE-function name should end with _.

-Therefore there are multiple verbs: select(), select_(), mutate(), mutate_(), etc. Under the hood `select()` is evaluated with the lazyeval package and send to `select_()`.
+Therefore there are multiple verbs: select(), select_(), mutate(), mutate_(), etc. Under the hood `select()` is evaluated with the lazyeval package and sent to `select_()`.
 In functions you should use the SE versions, not only to stop notes from creating, but also because it gives you extra options.

 # From NSE (the standard interactive use) to SE (standard evalation within functions